Why Is Anything Conscious?: The What and Why of Consciousness

 \section{The What and Why of Consciousness}

-Up to now we have developed the conceptual toolbox that we use to dissolve the hard problem.
-We started with the observation that a human body self organises to maintain itself in the face of change both within and without.
-An organism does not spring into existence understanding number systems or objects, but constructs them through interaction with the environment.
-One can regard them as policies according to which the environment is interpreted.
+Up to now we have developed the conceptual toolbox that we use to cross the ``explanatory gap'' and explain consciousness from an embodied perspective.
+We started with the observation that a human body is a system that self-organises to maintain itself in the face of change both within and without its finite boundaries.
+To achieve this vital goal, the embodied system needs to process information qualitatively, meaning it is intrinsically valanced in service of survival.
+An organism does not spring into existence ``objectively'' by understanding objects and properties, but rather constructs them through subject-oriented interaction with the environment.
+One can regard objects and properties as policies according to which the environment is subjectively interpreted.
 To learn how to interpret the environment an organism must differentiate between states, must react to change, and learn policies according to the valence associated with that change.
+But how do we get from these embodied subjective experiences to the subjectivity that is usually linked to phenomenal consciousness in awake adult minds?

-We will now argue that: \textit{i)} there is something it is like to be an organism with a 1ST order self, \textit{ii)} that subjective experience is the process of learning and enacting a hierarchy or causal identities, and \textit{iii)} that access consciousness requires both 1ST and 2ND order selves.
+We will now argue the following. \begin{enumerate} \item There is something it is like to be an organism with a 1ST order self. \item Subjective experience is the process of learning and enacting a hierarchy of causal identities. \item Access consciousness requires both 1ST and 2ND order selves. \end{enumerate}

-Because we do not presuppose representations, we explain how they emerge from attraction to and repulsion from contentless physical states.
-This means the foundation of information processing is valence.